BIGDADDY2468/youtube-shorts-blocker/README.md

 background.js : Background script.

 ## ⚙️ Installation
 1. Download or clone this repository
-2. Open Chrome and go to `chrome://extensions/`
+2. Open Chrome
-3. Enable **Developer Mode**
-4. Click **Load unpacked**
+3. Go to chrome://extensions/
+4. Enable Developer Mode
+5. Click Load unpacked
-5. Select the project folder
+6. Select the project folder

 ## 🎯 How It Works
-When a YouTube Shorts page is detected (`youtube.com/shorts/`), the extension automatically redirects the tab to the YouTube homepage.
+This Chrome extension automatically detects any YouTube Shorts URL, i.e., youtube.com/shorts/, and redirects it to the homepage of YouTube.

 ## 📜 License
 This project is open-source and free to use.